gameserverapp/Platform/Documentation/docs/dashboard/monetization/discounts.md

 ![Monetization - Discount settings - Discount percentage](/img/dashboard/monetization/discount/settings_discount_percentage.jpg)

 ### Code
-This is the code that players need to enter on the community website to apply the discount.
+This is the code that players need to enter on the Community website to apply the discount.

 ![Monetization - Discount settings - Code](/img/dashboard/monetization/discount/settings_code.jpg)